ashyu0216/ML-ICU/README.md

 | Primary [0.10, 0.90] | 0.050 | [-0.135, 0.234] | 2.79 |
 | Robustness [0.05, 0.95] | 0.006 | [-0.180, 0.192] | 2.96 |

-Causal forest overall ATE: 0.082, 95% CI [-0.118, 0.281] — consistent with
+Causal forest overall ATE: 0.082, 95% CI [-0.118, 0.281] —> consistent with
 the DML estimates.
 Zero of 61 patients showed individually significant heterogeneous effects.

 **Conclusion**: no statistically or practically significant evidence that early vasopressor initiation affects in-hospital mortality in this cohort.
-This null result is validated, not just asserted — the simulation predicted in advance that this sample size and overlap quality would produce wide, inconclusive intervals, and the real-data result matches that prediction.
+This null result is validated, not just asserted.
+The simulation predicted in advance that this sample size and overlap quality would produce wide, inconclusive intervals, and the real-data result matches that prediction.
 See `results_interpretation.md` for the full discussion and limitations.

 ## Limitations

-- MIMIC-IV Demo is a 100-patient, single-center subset — underpowered for causal effect estimation regardless of method.
+- MIMIC-IV Demo is a 100-patient, single-center subset underpowered for causal effect estimation regardless of method.
 - The proxy severity score is a simplified stand-in for validated clinical scores (SOFA/APACHE).